splunk/public-o11y-docs/sp-oncall/spoc-integrations/vividcortex-integration.rst

     :width: 100%

 #.
 Select the Splunk On-Call (formerly VictorOps) integration.
 Give the integration a name, make sure to add the appropriate Routing Key.
-For more information about Routing keys, see :ref:`routing-keys`.
+For more information about Routing keys, see :ref:`spoc-routing-keys`.

 #.
 Paste in the API Key you copied from Splunk On-Call, select :guilabel:`Create Integration`.